brunchboy/shade/README.md

 # shade

-A web application for allowing local and remote control of our automated blinds, with support for guest access (control of guest room and living room blinds) and date ranges, for when we have pet sitters.
+A web application for allowing local and remote control of automated blinds.

+ <image align="right" width="585" height="1266"
+ src="doc/assets/Room.PNG">
+Uses a set of four photographs of each room, with the blackout and screen shades all open or closed, to create a composite image showing the current state of the room, and allowing users to tap on the photo to specify the positions to which they want specific blinds to move.
+Also allows the definition of macros to quickly move groups of blinds to specific positions.
+Macros can be run globally or within individual rooms.

+Incorporates astronomical algorithms and open weather data so that blinds can be closed on warm days during the part of the day where the sun is shining through them, and can allow you to go to sleep enjoying cityscape views, but close the blinds at astronomical dawn so you don't get awakened earlier than you want.

+Provides support for guest access (control of specific rooms, or periodic activation for pet sitters).

 In my setup, relies on Apache to terminate SSL using a LetsEncrypt-managed certificate, for a subdomain that is reverse